-MEN1 (also known as Wermer Syndrome) is a hereditary syndrome that causes multiple tumors in the parathyroid glands, pituitary glands, and the pancreas.
+MEN1 (also known as Wermer syndrome) is a hereditary syndrome that causes multiple tumors in the parathyroid glands, pituitary glands, and the pancreas.
 The syndrome is suspected when tumors are found in at least two of the three endocrine glands mentioned above.
 About 30-75% of people with MEN1 will develop pancreatic neuroendocrine tumors.
 Gastrinomas are the most common pancreatic neuroendocrine tumors in individuals with MEN1.
 The second most common are insulinomas.
 The tumors in the pancreas may be malignant and generally appear in individuals in their 30s or 40s.

 This booklet does not provide comprehensive information on pancreatic neuroendocrine tumors (PNETs).
-For more information, contact PanCAN Patient Services and request the Diagnosing Pancreatic Neuroendocrine Tumors and Pancreatic Neuroendocrine Tumors fact sheets.
+For more information, contact PanCAN Patient Services and request the Pancreatic Neuroendocrine Tumors (PNETs): A Guide to Understanding a Complex Disease booklet.